Uttam1728/EnterpriseAISuite/ai_assistant_core/README.md

 docker-compose up -d
 ```

-This will start ai-assistant-core along with PostgreSQL and other required services.
+This will start ai_assistant_core along with PostgreSQL and other required services.

 ### Kubernetes Deployment

-ai-assistant-core includes Kubernetes deployment configurations for production environments:
+ai_assistant_core includes Kubernetes deployment configurations for production environments:

 1. **Apply the configuration**:
    ```bash